 This homemade Pita Bread Recipe puffs up beautifully to form that perfect pocket inside.
+It has a soft, flavorful crumb, and even beginners rave about how easy it is!
 Watch the video tutorial and learn how to make Pita Bread in the oven or on the stovetop.

 This post may contain affiliate links.
 Read my disclosure policy.